hypothesis/h-assets/README.md

 ### Registering a Pyramid view to serve assets

-To serve asses using h-assets, a Pyramid view needs to be created using the `assets_view` function.
+To serve assets using h-assets, a Pyramid view needs to be created using the `assets_view` function.

 In the Pyramid app configuration, define a route where the URL is a base URL